Fermented Garlic

 Key Ingredients

 Garlic: Choose fresh, firm garlic bulbs for this recipe.
-They definitely take a little work to peel for this recipe but the results are superior to using pre-peeled cloves.
-Peeled galic cloves can work, but they are not my first choice when it comes to garlic, ever.
+They definitely take a little work to peel but the results are superior to using pre-peeled cloves.
+Peeled garlic cloves can work, but they are not my first choice when it comes to garlic, ever.

-Salt: Choose mineral sea salt for the best flavor profile or coarse kosher salt for the most neutral salt flavor.
+Salt: Opt for mineral sea salt for the best flavor profile or coarse kosher salt for the most neutral salt flavor.

 Water: Spring water or well water works great in fermenting recipes.
 Avoid chlorinated water wherever possible as chlorine can and will affect microbial activity.
 I use straight well water or well water run through my RO system for all my ferments.